softchris/golang-book/05-misc/03-regex/README.md

 result[name] = m[i]
 ```

-Finally, to get the values, we can printt them out as they are now in a map structure:
+Finally, to get the values, we can print them out as they are now in a map structure:

 ```go
 fmt.Println(result["protocol"]) // http